cypress-io/cypress/cypress/v0.0/documentation/5-References/0-Deprecations.md

 slug: deprecations
-excerpt: Deprecations
+excerpt: Features that will be removed in the future.

-Deprecations which require additional explanation are listed here.
+Deprecations that require additional explanation will be listed here.

 - [Passing cy.server({stub: false}) is now deprecated](#passing-cyserverstub-false-is-now-deprecated)
 - [Passing cy.route({stub: false}) is now deprecated](#passing-cyroutestub-false-is-now-deprecated)

 ## Passing cy.server({stub: false}) is now deprecated

-In previous versions of Cypress to prevent Cypress from stubbing routes you had to explicitly tell your server not to stub routes like this:
+In previous versions of Cypress, to prevent Cypress from stubbing routes you had to explicitly tell your server not to stub routes like this:

 ```javascript
 cy